Patrick-Duvall/learning/99_bottles.md

 2.7 choosing names

-choose pulic interface of classes in a way that makes sense to sendesrs of messages and reduces knowledge required of sending classes
+choose public interface of classes in a way that makes sense to senders of messages and reduces knowledge required of sending classes

 2.8 Revealing Intentions
 The distinction between intention and implementation allows you to understand a computation first in essence and later in detail if needed